Covid 19 Response and update

 Ethical Giving is also working with Gloucestershire Funders, a new collaboration between charitable foundations and organisations who can provide funding for charities, groups, people and activities in Gloucestershire during the crisis.
 Through this initiative, we have supported the projects outlined below;

 - Friendship Café (£1000) - the Gloucester-based charity is currently using its facilities to provide a community help hub to support those in need and offering services such as delivering essential supplies to those in isolation or difficult circumstances.

 - Forest Voluntary Action Forum (£1000) - As the Volunteer Centre for the Forest of Dean, FVAF is currently helping to coordinate the district's response to the Covid-19 crisis e.g. to ensure vulnerable people have essential shopping and prescriptions delivered.
 It is working with local community groups to identify and fill gaps in provision.

-We would like to thank all the volunteers and key workers who are helping the most vulnerable in our local communities, please stay safe and well.
+We would like to thank all the volunteers and key workers who are helping the most vulnerable, please stay safe and well.